RangelReale/grpcget/README.md

 Notes:
 * For repeated items, the index must be set in sequential order, starting with 0.
-* Subsequent uses of the same map/repeated index sets the value on the same existing item.
+* Subsequent uses of the same map/repeated index sets the value on the existing item.

 ### library